 Good for more than just your teeth!

-When you visit our Highlands Ranch dental office for that routine hygiene appointment, our team does a lot more than just probe for cavities.
+When you visit our Puyallup dental office for that routine hygiene appointment, our team does a lot more than just probe for cavities.
 In addition to caring for your teeth, we’re giving you the next best thing to a complete physical examination.
 If it’s been a while since you’ve seen your family physician, it just could prove a lifesaver!

 How’s that possible?